bma-code/BD-Polaris-CTF3-Codesight-Lab/README.md

 ## FULL POLARIS SCAN
 ![](https://img.shields.io/badge/steps-blueviolet?style=for-the-badge)
-1. Under the lcoal View on the left menu, lets change the Automatic Scan mode back to Manual Scan
+1. Under the Local View on the left menu, lets change the Automatic Scan mode back to Manual Scan
-2. The Play or Run button should reappear, lets click this and choose Polaris from the options
+2. The Play or Run button located to the right of the Local View menu should reappear, lets click this and choose Polaris from the options
 3. Once the scan is complete, and the results appear that will conclude Lab #3

 # Congratulations